spacetelescope/style-guides/guides/python.md

-Python is becoming the dominant programming language in astronomy and much of the supported software for the Institute is currently written or being developed in python.
+Python is becoming the dominant programming language in astronomy and much of the supported software for the Institute is currently written or being developed in Python.
 As such, this style guide is meant to give recommendations for how to develop in Python to produce code that is easy to read, to install, and to share.
 We strongly recommend that new Python projects follow the recommendations in this guide.